dbharbin/trs-dev/README.md

 This repo has been developed to aid developers to quickly set up an initial TRS development environment.
 Leveraging this repo, with just a few steps you can have a trs-development environment running in a docker container.
 The benefits of using a container for your development environment include quickly reproducing your environment in the event of distaster recovery or development environment corruption, speed of setup, all devs in a similar environment, can be customized/extended to meet your needs, usable across different host platforms, and more.

+# Tested environments
+This has currently been tested on an Ubuntu 20.04 desktop machine and a share server environment also based on Ubuntu 20.04

 # Installation Instructions

 ### Assure Docker is installed on your local development machine.
 If not, install it.
 (Host)